projectacrn/acrn-hypervisor/doc/getting_started/index.rst

 Add the ACRN hypervisor to the EFI Partition
 ============================================

-In order to boot the ACRN SOS on the NUC, you'll need to add it to the EFI partition.
+In order to boot the ACRN SOS on the platform, you'll need to add it to the EFI partition.
 Follow these steps:

 #.
 Mount the EFI partition and verify you have the following files: